Neural Directional Filtering with Configurable Directivity Pattern at Inference: Proposed method

 \subsection{DNN architecture and loss function}

 We propose two \ac{DNN} architectures (see Figure~\ref{fig: NN_arch}), which are adaptations of the \ac{FT-JNF} \cite{tesch_insights} for the \ac{UNDF} task.
-For both architectures, the real and imaginary parts of the $Q$ microphone signals in the \ac{STFT} domain are stacked along the channel dimension, resulting in an input with dimensions of $[B, T, F, 2Q]$, where $T$ represents the number of time frames, $F$ denotes the number of frequency bins, and $B$ indicates the batch size.
+For both architectures, the real and imaginary parts of the $Q$ microphone signals in the \ac{STFT} domain are stacked along the channel dimension, resulting in an input of size $[B, T, F, 2Q]$, where $T$ represents the number of time frames, $F$ denotes the number of frequency bins, and $B$ indicates the batch size.
+This input is reshaped to $[B \times T, F, 2Q]$, before a \ac{BiLSTM} is applied with the \emph{frequency} axis $F$ as the recurrent sequence dimension.
 In addition to the microphone signals, a user-defined directivity pattern is also fed as a conditioning input.
-The pattern is sampled uniformly at $L$ discrete angles over the range [$0$, $2\pi$], resulting in a pattern vector input with size [B, L].
+The pattern is sampled uniformly at $L$ discrete angles over the range [$0$, $2\pi$], resulting in a pattern input vector of size [B, L].

-The PV-JNF architecture (left-hand side in Figure~\ref{fig: NN_arch}) is developed by modifying the \ac{SSF} framework \cite{tesch2023multi}.
+The proposed PV-JNF architecture (left-hand side in Figure~\ref{fig: NN_arch}) is developed by modifying the \ac{SSF} framework \cite{tesch2023multi}.
 Original \ac{SSF} consisted of the \ac{FT-JNF} \cite{tesch_insights} and a one-hot encoding-based conditioning module for a steering angle input.
-In the PV-JNF, we keep the \ac{FT-JNF} and replace the one-hot encoding by directly inputting a user-defined pattern vector into the linear layer for conditioning.
-The output of this linear layer serves as the initial state for the \ac{BiLSTM} at each time step.
+In the PV-JNF, we replace the one-hot encoding with the user-defined sampled pattern vector as the input to the linear layer.
+The output of this linear layer serves as the initial state for the \ac{BiLSTM} layer at each time step.